trday/ac3rd_manualcontroller/readme.txt

-This code is for the use of the MIT AC3RD microtransat team.
+This code is for the use of the MIT AC3RD team.

 Documentation to come.